CloudEngineHub/MARL-LLM/README.md

 ## 📝 Citation

-If you use this code in your research, please cite our paper:
+If you find this code useful in your research, please consider citing our paper:

 ```bibtex
 @article{zhu2025lamarl,